silentorb/marloth-story/books/fairytale/part5.md

 The Lady eyed him suspiciously.
 "And what favor would I need to perform in return?
 Am I properly dressed for it?"

 The toymaker maintained his steady smile.
-"That you would leave Adelle and her entourage alone.
+"All I ask is for you to leave Adelle and her entourage alone.
 At least for now."

 "And why would I ever do that?"